joshbruce/content-joshbruce.com/content/software-development/why-dont-you-use/content.md

 ## Solving my own problems

-In the name of transparency, I technically do use a framework: [Laravel](https://laravel.com).
-The thing is I don't actually use a lot of Laravel's features.
+As of the [2021 build](/web-development/2021-site-in-depth) of this site, I no longer use [Laravel](https://laravel.com); for reasons described in [this article](/web-development).
+In short, I didnt use a lot of the features provided by Laravel.

-I don't use a database, that's one dependency out of the way.
-I use a flat-file system, which is to say I write the content in a Markdown editor; decouples content from the presentation.

-I don't use contact forms, comments, or similar methods for you, the reader, to reach out to me; instead, I'll most likely point you to social media platforms or my direct email address to have the discussion.

-I don't use [Blade templates](https://laravel.com/docs/8.x/blade#introduction) for the presentation of content; instead, I use the Markup libraries I wrote, one for [PHP](https://github.com/8fold/php-markup) in general and one for [Laravel](https://github.com/8fold/laravel-markup).

-I don't have an admin panel where I need to sign in; instead, I use what amounts to [.FTP](File Transfer Protocol) to publish new content.

-Basically, I use Laravel's router, service providers, and ability to bootstrap and respond quickly.

-Everything else is some type of custom code I wrote to solve specific problems as they arose.

 I don't use trackers or analytics that can keep tabs on my visitors; I don't care how old you are (for the most part) or any other demographic information.
-Actually, for the most part, I avoid analytics altogether because it could slow down your experience, even the one I wrote that's pretty darn fast.
+Actually, for the most part, I avoid analytics altogether because it could slow down your experience, even the one I wrote.

 The Internet is fast.
 We're just not building like we had to back in the day when it was literally slow.